mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 </script>
 ```

-This component will them be rendered in the **BasePagination** component between the next / previous buttons.
+This component will them be rendered in the **BasePagination** component between the next and previous buttons.

 ```html
 <!--BasePagination.vue-->